codepongo/utocode/README.md

 * cublog
 	a python client script for [chinaunix blog](http://blog.chinaunix.net)

+* tpyembedviml.vim
+	test that vim allows python script can embed in vimL(vim language)/

+	* cmpdir.py
+	compare two directories and print all different.

 * 3rdpart - the third library that i watch.

 	+ rapyd-tk